Olive is Now a Top-selling Cooking Oil, having Reached JPY 40 Billion in Sales

 In Japan the sales of olive oil as a cooking oil has now reached the top spot, overtaking canola oil.
 The main reasons for this development are consumers’ growing attention to their health, increasing demand for raw food “to sprinkle” and “to intake as it is”, poor harvest in countries such as Spain have recovered, and prices have stabilised.
 Mainly in urban areas, the number of specialty shops for the olive is increasing, and olive oil is becoming more and more popular.

 The Olive Oil Sommelier Association of Japan (OSAJ) and Seibu Sogo Ikebukuro organised the olive oil event las year that drew a lot of visitors.
 This event will be held again in July 2020.
 The chairman of OSAJ said that consumers were very interested in olive oil, but not enough information about olive oil were given out.
 The chairman also said it was important to send accurate information to distributors and retailers in order to expand further.

-Olive Fruit and Leaves are Gaining Popularity as Food with Function Claims (FFC)
+Olive Fruit and Leaves are Gaining Popularity as Foods with Function Claims (FFC)

 Based on recent research, the health food database of National Institute of Health and Nutrition introduced the effectiveness olive oil and olive extracts on people.
 It is said to aid hypotensive action, lower the effects of neutral fat, reduce the risk of developing diabetes and lessen the pain from knee osteoarthritis.